 You don’t want to pull into a campsite or one of your favorite national parks and realize you don’t know how to put down the stabilizing bars, or you can’t figure out how to start the fridge.
 While not knowing how to run the systems can be annoying, trying to run them without some instruction first and accidentally breaking something can turn out to be hard on your wallet or travel budget.
 Make sure to get that walk-through before you leave with your new RV.

 Drive through any underpass and you’ll see scrapes on the concrete where the drivers of RVs or other tall vehicle have misjudged their height.

 In the camping world, it is crucial to know how tall and wide your RV is before you go on your first trip.
 The dealership or private seller should tell you the dimensions of the RV.
 Keep the dimensions written somewhere easily accessed from the driver’s seat.
 Repairing a roof-mounted air conditioner, antenna, solar panels, or the roof itself will cost you big time.

 RV insurance, as well as RV roadside assistance, are different from those you would acquire for a passenger car.

-This mistake has cost people in unexpected towing costs and unrecoverable losses.
+This mistake has cost RV owners in unexpected towing costs and unrecoverable losses.
 Remember RV insurance only covers the camper itself, not the contents inside.
 Sit down with your insurance agent to work out the best policy for your needs, and call your roadside assistance provider to add RV coverage to your plan.